 Paul Kitching.
 Prior to this, he was Head of Interest Rate Product Development with responsibility for the maintenance of the existing product range and the development of new products.
 In this role he developed risk management protocols and procedures for the use of derivative products.
 He was responsible for recommending the optimal combination of product types and features for a wide range of situations.
 Following the completion of a quantitative finance masters degree, he became senior lecturer in Corporate Finance and Taxation at the University of Greenwich.
 He is a panel member for the Securities Institute, a member of the Association of Corporate Treasurers and an associate of the Institute of Taxation.

-The second half of the course extends the analysis to corporate decision making.
+watch The second half of the course extends the analysis to corporate decision making.
 We then explore the evidence for both views in the context of capital structure, investment, dividend, and merger decisions.
 This course covers the finance of technological innovation, with a focus on the valuation tools useful in the venture capital industry.
 These tools include the "venture capital method," comparables analysis, discounted cash flow analysis, contingent-claims analysis.

 The focus of this course is on buying or acquiring controlling stakes in firms.
 The main topics to be covered are mergers and friendly acquisitions, hostile takeovers and buyouts.
 Using case studies, the course surveys the drivers of success in the transactions.
 While issues regarding motive and strategy will be discussed, financial theory would be the main lens used to view these control acquiring transactions.
 This will allow students to 1 evaluate transactions through valuation approaches and 2 structure deals employing financial innovation as a response to legal framework and economic frictions.